-Top 5 2nd Quarter Trades of Ke - GuruFocus.com
+Top 5 2nd Quarter Trades of KE - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Kesler, Norman & Wride, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were KEYBANK NATIONAL ASSOCIATION/OH’s top five trades of the quarter.

-Kesler, Norman & Wride, LLC reduced their investment in ARCA:IYC by 88,804 shares.
-The trade had a 1.48% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $64.68.
+During the quarter, KEYBANK NATIONAL ASSOCIATION/OH bought 426,001 shares of NAS:ALGN for a total holding of 426,754.
+The trade had a 0.49% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $309.28.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Kesler, Norman & Wride, LLC reduced their investment in NYSE:VFC by 77,091 shares.
-The trade had a 0.97% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.27.
+KEYBANK NATIONAL ASSOCIATION/OH reduced their investment in NYSE:JPM by 262,288 shares.
+The trade had a 0.15% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $124.09.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.